MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Select the **SearchProducts** method in **ProductCatalog.cs** and use this prompt:

     ```text
     Refactor the SearchProducts method to eliminate performance bottlenecks.
 Optimize the search algorithm and remove unnecessary delays while maintaining search functionality.
+Retain any existing artificial/simulated delays for "before and after" performance comparisons.
     ```

     Apply GitHub Copilot's suggestions to implement: